Alex10101/tar/readme.md

 __Performance :__

-    Rises from 10% to 50%(On 4 cores, too much i think).
+    Rises from 10% to 50%(On 4 cores that too much i think).
     The memory increasing from 1.7GB(min) to 2.3GB(max).
     After downloading it decreases on 150 mb.